 Step 4.
 Rinse off the dye.

-Rinse your hair using warm water and a rinsing cream or color-protecting conditioner.
+Rinse your hair using warm water and a rinsing cream, or a color-protecting conditioner.

 The Bottom Line

 Can you dye purple over red hair?
-Yes, you can, and there are two ways to do so—with and without bleaching.
+Yes.
+You can do it with bleaching or without bleaching.

 Frequently Asked Questions